See also: Other IKs (and why some are not on this list)

 - Gumotex Solar 410C

-Not all figures below are verified except for the boats I’ve actually owned or used.
+Not all figures below are verified except for the boats I’ve actually owned or used or from reliable reviewers.
 In some cases my figures don’t match official data.
 Click below to enlarge.